 Joins are a powerful way to consolidate data and represent it in different ways.
 More about joins.

-Indexing in SQL is the same – if there are no indexes, SQL has to look through each row to match a column, if we create an index on the column, the lookup becomes extremely efficient and fast.
-Think of an index as a pointer to the row that has the value your query is searching for.
+If there are no indexes, then SQL has to look through each row to match a column.
+This results in making querying slower.
+If we create an index on the column, then the lookup becomes extremely efficient and fast.
+You can also think of an index as a pointer to the row that has the value your query is searching for.

 SSAS or SQL Server Analysis Services is an analytical data engine from Microsoft that helps in analyzing and mining data and performs data modeling, integration, analysis, and reporting.
 Check out more about SSAS.

-In this article, we have talked about the most important features of SQL that should be on your tips as a data scientist.
-SQL is useful during data pre-processing, data analysis and machine learning stages of data science.
-BigQuery ML from Google Cloud enables you to execute machine learning models using standard SQL queries.
-Learn more about BigQuery ML.
+In this article, we talked about the most important features of SQL that you should know to succeed as a data scientist.
+SQL is useful during data pre-processing, data analysis, and machine learning stages of data science.
+Interestingly, BigQuery ML from Google Cloud enables you to execute machine learning models using standard SQL queries.

-There could be more commands and features that you might have to know, for example, creating triggers, writing small procedures or functions to get repetitive daily routines done faster.
-SQL can easily handle complex scenarios with just one or two queries.
-Start learning SQL today to play with data.
+Finally, there could be more commands and features that you might have to know to complete data science tasks.
+For example, creating triggers and writing small procedures or functions to get repetitive daily routines done faster.
+SQL, therefore, can easily handle complex scenarios with just one or two queries.